softworkz/emby-wiki/Images.md

 ## Adding a Played Indicator

-A played indicator overlay can be added onto the image using **Indicator=Played**
+A played indicator overlay can be added onto the image using **AddPlayedIndicator=true**

 ## Adding a Percent Played Indicator

-A percent played overlay can be added onto the image using **Indicator=PercentPlayed&PercentPlayed=47**
+A percent played overlay can be added onto the image using **PercentPlayed=47**